leejun9503/shim-review/README.md

 *******************************************************************************
-### Which modules are built into your signed GRUB2 image?
+### If shim is loading GRUB2 bootloader, which modules are built into your signed GRUB2 image?
 *******************************************************************************
 ```
 all_video boot blscfg